 Take an Official State-Approved Hunter Safety Course

 Hawaii offers several formats for completing the hunter safety course to accommodate different learning preferences and schedules.
-The primary options include an online-only course, instructor-led classroom sessions, and hybrid courses that combine online study with in-person instruction.
+The primary options include an online-only course and in-person, instructor-led classroom courses.

 Students can spread their study sessions over multiple days or complete the course in one sitting if preferred.
 This flexibility makes the online option convenient for those with busy schedules or limited access to in-person classes.